rbtcollins/bitnami-docker/gke/wordpress/README.md

 > **Tip**:  You can use `pwgen -csv1 64` to generate a random and unique 64 character hash value.
 To generate a random hash and encode it with `base64` in a single command use `base64 -w128 <<< $(pwgen -csv1 64)`

-Update `wordpress-secrets.yml` with the `base64` encoded database password and hashes generated above and create the secret key store using:
+Update `wordpress-secrets.yml` with the `base64` encoded database password, AWS credentials and hashes generated above and create the secret key store using:

 ```bash
 $ kubectl create -f wordpress-secrets.yml